Nicolas Roche: Team Sunweb (2019–2021)

 Roche took the Red Jersey on Stage 2 of the 2019 Vuelta a España after being part of a six-man group who attacked in the final kilometres of the stage.
 He held the jersey until Stage 5, however he crashed out on stage 6, being one of four riders to abandon due to the crash.
 He was fifth in the general classification at the start of the stage.

 In September 2019 it was announced that Roche had extended his contract with Team Sunweb for a further two years.

 On 27 May 2021 he finished 3rd on Stage 18 of the Giro d'Italia.

-Roche retired from competition after the Irish national road race championships in October 2021.
+Roche retired from road racing competition after the Irish National Cycling Championships in October 2021.

+Gravel Cycling

+In October 2022, Roche set up his own gravel cycling team, NR GRVL.
+In May 2023, Roche took a third-place finish at the UCI Gravel World Series event in Nannup, Western Australia.